New model structures for Algebraic Quantum Field Theory

 The discussion in this section is more technical, and related to the theory of Quillen model stuctures.
 Therefore, it could be skipped in a first lecture and consulted when referred in the sequel.

-Let us fix a closed symmetric model category $\V$ (see \cite{fresse_homotopy_2017-1}).
-We think about such $\V$ as a sufficiently structured homotopical cosmos in which our constructions hold.
-Several hypotheses must be satisfied for the extension model to exist, and they will be stated in due time, when needed.
+Let us fix a closed symmetric monoidal model category $\V$ (see \cite{fresse_homotopy_2017-1}).
+We think about $\V$ as a sufficiently structured homotopical cosmos in which our constructions hold.
+Several hypotheses must be satisfied for the extension model structure to exist, and they will be stated in due time, when needed.